Code-Institute-Submissions/OniAkuma96-Milestone-3-Forum/README.md

 # R3view

-R3view, pronounced review, is a forum for discussion of a wide range of topics.
+R3view is a forum for discussion on anything, the emphasis is on free discussion by its users.
-Here registered users are free to post and reply to posts made by other users on anything their heart desires.
+Here registered users are free to make posts, view, and reply to posts, and reply to replies within posts.
-Posts will have a title, image and description, all compulsory to make a post, and users are free to read and post replies to posts or other replies inside a post, no title and optional image.
+Posts will have a title and body and replies will just have a body.
+Ideally I would like to include the ability to post images too.
 This site is for registered users who want free and open discussion and also for non-registered users who wish to read the posts.
-The site will display posts and replies in order of date submitted and will uses a like system visible on a user's profile.

 ## Features